 Compliance with Federal, State and Local Laws with regard to Language Access.

 MDPH has worked to provide language assistance services to the public consistent with various federal mandate or statewide executive order.
 This includes the following:

-- Title VI of the 1964 Civil Rights Act which stipulates that No person in the United States shall on the ground of race, color, or national origin be excluded from participation in, denied benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance. - Massachusetts Executive Order 13166 Improving Access to Services for Persons with Limited English Proficiency of 2000, and the Limited English Proficiency Policy - Culturally and Linguistically Appropriate Services (CLAS) Initiative supports language provisions via the federal Culturally and Linguistically Appropriate Services (CLAS) Standards.
-These standards were created in 2001 by the federal Office of Minority Health (OMH) and have also helped to inform to the MDPH Language Access Plan.
+- Title VI of the 1964 Civil Rights Act which stipulates that No person in the United States shall on the ground of race, color, or national origin be excluded from participation in, denied benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance. - Massachusetts Executive Order 13166 Improving Access to Services for Persons with Limited English Proficiency of 2000, and the Limited English Proficiency Policy - Culturally and Linguistically Appropriate Services (CLAS) Initiative, which supports language provisions via the federal Culturally and Linguistically Appropriate Services (CLAS) Standards, created in 2001 by the federal Office of Minority Health (OMH).